Prannoy Roy: Career

 NDTV requested for and received a contract from Doordarshan to produce a daily news bulletin on domestic affairs called The News Tonight on its second channel in 1995.
 The Roys who were the promoters of the company sought and acquired investments from several Indian businesses for the company in order to produce the show, among its investors was the multinational Tata Group.
 Later, the company also received contracts to produce shows such as The News Hour and Good Morning India for Doordarshan.
 Prannoy Roy was the news presenter for the NDTV bulletins and became the face of the NDTV brand in the process.
 His wife, Radhika Roy kept a low profile in comparison, being more invested in the editorial and production processes of the company.

-In 1998, NDTV entered into a 5 year exclusive partnership with Star India to launch the country's first independent 24x7 news channel.
-In the previous year, the incumbent director general of Doordarshan had also quit the public broadcaster and jointed it's multinational rival, the Star network.
+In 1998, NDTV entered into a 5-year exclusive partnership with Star India to launch the country's first independent 24x7 news channel.
+In the previous year, the incumbent director general of Doordarshan had also quit the public broadcaster and jointed its multinational rival, the Star network.
 These developments created animosity in the government and a parliamentary committee was set up to scrutinise the activities of the former director general which alleged that there were "irregularities" in the contracts with NDTV.
 The Central Bureau of Investigation (CBI) filed a number of cases against former officials of the public broadcaster including the director general and against Prannoy Roy who was the managing director of NDTV.
 The cases went on for several years in the form of a protracted conflict, until a court judgement in 2013 which acquitted all the accused of the charges, stating that there was no evidence of any wrongdoing.

-Radhika Roy who was the chairperson of the company became the managing director in 1998 and Prannoy Roy who was the managing director became the chairman.
+Radhika Roy, who was the chairperson of the compan,y became the managing director in 1998, and Prannoy Roy, who was the managing director, became the chairman.
 The partnership with Star India came to an end in 2003.
 NDTV became an independent news broadcaster in the same year with the launch of two news channels NDTV 24x7 and NDTV India.
 The company went public in May 2004 and by the end of the year had the highest market capitalisation among media companies.
-Roy along with his wife were designated as the executive co-chairpersons of NDTV after 2011.
+Roy, along with his wife, was designated as the executive co-chairpersons of NDTV after 2011.